-The Proposer notes that the text of section 21.2 of the DCUSA currently ensures that, where parties have agreed to it, all accounts submitted to suppliers (the User) are submitted as electronic invoices, and the text of section 21.6 defines electronic invoices as “an account providing the data items set out in data flow D2021 (as amended from time to time) sent using the Data Transfer Network”.
-The proposed addition to the legal text is written in a way that is designed to clarify that this standard will apply to all distributors, DNOs and IDNOs alike.
+The Working Group notes that the text of section 21.2 of the DCUSA currently ensures that, where Parties have agreed to it, all accounts submitted to Suppliers (the User) are submitted as electronic invoices, and the text of section 21.6 defines electronic invoices as “an account providing the data items set out in data flow D2021 (as amended from time to time) sent using the Data Transfer Network”.
+The proposed addition to the legal text is written in a way that is designed to clarify that this standard will apply to all Distributors, DNOs and IDNOs alike.